 Delta IIC (ΔIIC)

 The Delta IIC rating shows what the product adds to the assembly in terms of isolating impact footfall noise.
 The Delta IIC test starts by testing a full assembly, typically six to eight inches of concrete (this is not a test conducted for wood structures), with nothing above or below the concrete.
-Then an underlayment installs directly to the concrete, and the same test repeats.
+Then an acoustic underlayment installs directly to the concrete, and the same test repeats.
 The Delta IIC rating is the performance gain between the first and second test.
 A higher number shows better performance.

-The Delta IIC rating is the best rating to consider when comparing the performance of different types of underlayment.
+The Delta IIC rating is the best sound rating to consider when comparing the performance of different types of underlayment.
 It keeps the manufacturers from promoting misleading results obtained by using materials or methods of isolation that the average assembly does not use.
 This test is only relevant for concrete structures.
 Products with high Delta IIC ratings won't necessarily perform well in wood structures and vice versa for products that perform well in wood structures.